 ML platforms can come in different formats.
 They can be based on open source or commercial software, and they can run on-premises or in the cloud.
-For example, the major public cloud actors like Microsoft Azure, Google Cloud Platform (GCP) or AWS have MLaaS offers to provide different AI services.
+For example, the major public cloud actors like Microsoft Azure, Google Cloud Platform (GCP) or AWS have MLaaS offers to provide different Al services.
 Several software vendors are also offering the MLaaS platform.
 Most of the literature discusses MLaaS as being in the cloud.
 However, in the context of IoT where there could be millions of sensors, intermittent connectivity, sensitive or private data, it may not make sense nor be even possible to push all the data to the cloud.
 Also, in real-life situations such as health monitoring, emergency response and other latency-sensitive applications, the delay caused by transferring the data or/and doing the prediction in the cloud may not be acceptable.
-Companies must decide what, when and where to send data versus keeping data locally and similarly must decide what, when and where ML model is trained, and prediction is done.
+Companies must decide what, when and where ML model is trained, and prediction is done.